slidevjs/slidev/guide/install.md

 And run the container: `docker run --name myslides --rm -p 80:80 mystaticppt`

-You can visit your slids from http://localhost/
+You can visit your slides from http://localhost/

 Refer to the [tangramor/slidev_docker](https://github.com/tangramor/slidev_docker) for more details.